 Deep in The Sierras are a cluster of natural hot springs that you can take a soak in.
 I stumbled across Wild Willy’s Hot Springs in Mammoth Lakes on Instagram and finally after months of putting off a visit, grabbed the girls and headed into the mountains for a camping trip to see the hot springs in person!

-The weather is all over the place near the Mammoth Lakes hot springs.
-I was really happy I packed my MontanoCo Clothing carry-on jacket which was the perfect thing to wear as the weather went from sun to rain to thunder to sun again.
 We chose to camp at a designated camping site near the hot springs, though you can also camp for free on BLM land.
+I wouldn’t recommend camping unless it’s the end of the summer because the mountain temps drop below freezing in the spring.
 Below I’ve detailed out everything there is to know about Wild Willy’s Hot Springs, how to camp on BLM land and tips for making the most out of your visit!
 If you want information on the other two hot springs near Wild Willy’s, read this post!

 WILD WILLY’S HOT SPRINGS